fluffynuts/tsm/README.md

 - `npm run publish` to build as a single file in the `Publish` folder
 - `npm start` to quickly start up from within the repo

-known issues
----
-Status bar will render at the top of the screen (or appear hidden) when the console is maximised.
-This appears to be an issue with Terminal.Gui